AXP-OS/axpos-org/content/docs/developer/copysnippets/test_community.md

 - [ ] **Battery Stats and Usage**: Review battery stats and usage patterns.
 - [ ] **Language and Region Settings**: Ensure language and region settings are applied correctly.

-## Tester hints
+## Tester feedback / command outputs

-`space for comments by the tester, remarks, notable changes and any other report about the result which might be useful`
+`paste any requested output of the above checklist here.
+This is also the space for comments by the tester, remarks, notable changes and any other report about the result which might be useful.`

 ```